bramochsendorf/electronic_music/README.md

 (6) Valence --> parameterized from 0 to 1 through one of Spotify's magic algorithms.
 Gives a measure of 'positive' (value 1) or 'negative' energy (value 0) embedded in a song.

 These parameters give us some insight into how different music genres have evolved over time, and may predict which genres will be hottest in the coming years.
+Results are plotted for each genre separately (spotify_evolution_plot.ipynb), and combined sets (spotify_combined_evolution_plot.ipynb).
+Be sure to check out both plots.

 Interesting features of the data:
 - house and techno are getting more popular since the early and mid 2000's, respectively (caused by the surgence of laptop DJ's?).
 Electro has a more constant fan-base, with perhaps a small lingering fetish for mid-to-late 80's electro music.